acionescu/fruit-fly/README.md

  * 5 default agents ( bots ) that set as status an interesting quote.
 The agents will update their status every 2 minutes

 * Security :
- * the app will permit a maximum of 10 connections from the same ip.
-If exceeded, will present a "sorry" message: "Sorry, only 10 concurrent connections allowed from your ip <ip>.
-Please try again later."
+ * The app will permit only a certain level of activity per ip and connection
+ * If that is exceeded, it will close/refuse the connection